 The corner of Calle Corona and Miramar, with its uneven cobblestones below and gordian knot of wires overhead, is the heartbeat of our part of El Cerro.
 Accessible from the north only by a street so perilously steep that most neighborhood residents avoid driving up it.
 To the south, Miramar’s uneven cobblestones undulate for five or so blocks (is anything level in Mexico?) between its mishmash of houses, apartments, villas, a five-star hotel and our bodega.
 Despite its narrowness and potholes that require a snail’s pace to not break a wheel, it’s one of the busiest streets in all El Centro as it’s one of only two southbound streets through downtown.

-Calle Corona, also a main artery of this hillside enclave, runs uphill from the ocean in the east to the top of the peaks behind our house.
+Calle Corona, also a main artery of this hillside enclave, runs uphill from the ocean in the West to the top of the peaks behind our house.
 Like most of the streets and alleyways in El Cerro, it converts from street to stairs without much of a warning.
 Streets here are so narrow that any wrong turn usually requires backing down as there is no room to turnaround.

 All manner of vehicles pass below our living room windows overlooking this corner.
 Cars, pickups, SUVs, motorcycles, trash trucks, gas trucks, taxis, police vehicles, ATVs and cement trucks rattle, bark, growl, and squeak by us at all hours of the day and night.
 Since our second floor overhangs Corona a bit, neighbors often help larger trucks navigate so they don’t’ take another chunk of the house or one of four telephone poles on the corner.
 Our neighborhood is tight.